Tē Taea, Ka Kore Anō | Understanding FASD

 Diagnostic Criteria

 An FASD diagnosis can be made where there is a history of confirmed alcohol exposure during pregnancy and the child has significant impairments in three or more different areas of brain function.
-These are evaluated by neuropsychological testing and a ruling out of other causes for the difficulties found, including genetic disorders.
-Other neurological conditions can be mistaken for FASD and need to be considered in the differential diagnosis when there are signs, such as extremely low IQ.
-Other conditions such as Attention Deficit Hyperactivity Disorder and mental disorders can co-occur and need to be diagnosed and treated.
-Other post-natal factors such as deprivation and trauma are considered in the diagnostic formulation.
-These disadvantages can be alleviated through good care while FASD remains lifelong and requires ongoing management.
+These are evaluated by standardised testing of ten neurodevelopmental domains (sometimes referred to as brain domains) and ruling out other causes for the difficulties found, including genetic disorders.

 Assessment

-An FASD assessment needs a clinical team specifically trained in diagnosing FASD, typically a multi-disciplinary team, including a paediatrician, psychologist, and ideally with speech and occupational therapist.
-Not all District Health Boards across New Zealand have assessment teams able to provide FASD assessments.
-If you are unable to get a full assessment, request a neuro-developmental assessment by a paediatrician to determine whether there is a neuro-developmental condition which may inform your support that may be consistent with helpful FASD approaches.
+Best practice for an FASD assessment requires a multi-disciplinary team, including a paediatrician, neuropsychologist, and ideally a speech therapist and occupational therapist.
+Few District Health Boards across New Zealand have assessment teams able to provide FASD assessments.
+If you are unable to get a full assessment, request a neuro-developmental assessment by a paediatrician or a qualified neuropsychologist who is trained in diagnosing FASD.

-Assessors will also benefit from having information regarding the child’s early developmental history including scholastic reports and/or previous medical reports.
-A diagnosis of FASD should not be ruled out unless or until a full neurodevelopmental assessment including a battery of neuro-cognitive assessment is completed.
-This may mean waiting until the child is older than 7 years of age when executive function is mature enough to assess.
+Assessors will also benefit from having information regarding the child’s early developmental history including early childhood and school reports and/or previous medical records.
+A diagnosis of FASD should not be ruled out unless or until a full neurodevelopmental assessment is completed.
+This may mean waiting until the child is older than seven years of age when executive function is mature enough to assess.

 The Value of Diagnosis